-Getting the facts: Asking the questions: when, who, where, what, why?
+Getting the facts: Asking the questions: when, who o, where, what, why?
 NAME:

 COMPANY:

-DATE: TIM E:
+DATE: TIME:

 INTERVIEWER:

-PROJECT: PROJECT NO
+PROJECT:PF ROJECT NO

-When - Time Questions
+Vhen - Time Questions

-What time did incident occur?
+Vhat time did incident occur?

-What day of the week did the incident occur?
+Vhat day of the week did the incident occur?

-How long had victim been working on the day of the incident before he or she was injured?
+Iow long had the employee been working on the day of the neident before he or she was injured?

-Was the individual working overtime?
+Vas the individual working overtime?

-What shift did the incident occur on?
+Vhat shift did the incident occur on?
 When did shift start?

-How long had the victim worked on his or her particular job (in days, weeks, months, years) before incident occurred?
+Iow long had the employee worked on his or her particular job (in ays, weeks, months, years) before incident occurred?

 Who

 Who was injured?

 Who witnessed incident?

 Who first responded after incident occurred?

-Who supervised the victim?
+Who supervised the injured?

-Has the victim done the same job before?
+Has the injured done the same job before?

-Who trained the victim on the job?
+Who trained the injured on the job?

 Who installed equipment (if incident involved a piece of equipment)?

 Who provided maintenance on the equipment?

 Who inspected the equipment?

-When the equipment was last inspected and or maintained?
+When was the equipment last inspected and or maintained?

-Who told the victim to do the work he or she was involved in at time of incident?
+Who told the employee to do the work he or she was involved in at time of incident?

-TATI

 Where

 Where did the incident occur?

-Where was the victim at the time of the incident?
+Where was the employee at the time of the incident?

 Where were the witnesses?

 Where was the supervisor?

 What What happened?
-What was the victim doing at the time of the incident?
-If this was not the victim's regular job, what was his or her regular job?
-Questions about conditions on the day of the incident Was the victim working in crowded conditions?
-I.e., too close to another worker?
+What was the employee doing at the time of the incident?
+If this was not the employee's regular job, what was his or her regular job?
+Questions about conditions on the day of the incident Was the employee working in crowded conditions? i.e., too close to another worker?
 Was there anything different or abnormal on the day of the incident, with respect to working conditions or the work being done?
-Was the job understaffed or under-crewed on the day of the incident or at the time of the incident? i.e. if three people are needed to do the job safely, were all three people working and present?
+Was the job understaffed or under-crewed on the day of the incident or at the time of the incident? i.e., if three people are needed to do the job safely, were all three people working and present?
 Was there more work to do than normal on the day of the incident (thus putting pressure on the worker(s) to work faster or to bypass safety devices)?
 Were workers asked to work overtime on the day of the incident?
 Other Important Questions to Ask Had anyone else ever been injured doing the same job, or on the same piece of machinery, etc. (Go back in time as far as you think reasonable)?
 Had there been any near misses on the same job, same piece of machinery, etc.?
-Had concerns about the safety of the job, piece of machinery, or environmental conditions, been raised with management previous to the incident occurring?
-What language does (did) the victim speak?
-What language does the victim's supervisor speak?
+Had concerns about the safety of the job, piece of machinery, or environmental conditions, been raised with management before the incident occurring?

+What language does (did) the injured speak?
+What language does the injured employee's supervisor speak?
 In what language was the safety training and any other training concerning the job conducted?
 Regarding Personal Protective Equipment (PPE): Was PPE required for the job on which the incident occurred?
 If PPE was required, exactly what kind of PPE was required?
-In the course of the investigation, does it appear that the PPE was inappropriate for this particular job?
-Was the victim wearing the required/appropriate PPE?
-Were there any problems with the PPE on the day of the incident? i.e. was the PPE defective, ill-fitting, had holes, etc.?
+During the investigation, does it appear that the PPE was inappropriate for this particular job?
+Was the injured wearing the required/appropriate PPE?
+Were there any problems with the PPE on the day of the incident? i.e., was the PPE defective, ill-fitting, had holes, etc.?
 Could the PPE in any way have been a contributing factor to the occurrence of the incident / injury?